Automated Construction of a Knowledge Graph of Nuclear Fusion Energy for Effective Elicitation and Retrieval of Information: Conclusion

 \section{Conclusion}

-In this work, we introduced a multi-step approach to automated construction of a KG of nuclear fusion energy.
-By leveraging the inference power of LLMs, we extracted entities and relationships from 8358 scientific abstracts in the field creating a KG that effectively represents its domain knowledge.
-This comprehensive representation is not only beneficial for data storage but also serves as a foundation for the development of a KG-RAG machine.
+In this work, we developed a modular, generalizable, and domain-agnostic multi-step approach to automated construction of a KG.
+To demonstrate feasibility of our approach, we applied it to the nuclear fusion domain, where minimal specific adaptations (like acronym expansion, and category selection) were required.
+In our pipeline, we leveraged the inference power of LLMs to extract entities and relationships from 8358 scientific abstracts in the field, creating a KG that effectively represents its domain knowledge.
+This comprehensive representation is not only beneficial for data storage but also serves as a foundation for the development of a KG-RAG system.
 Our results highlight the system’s abstraction capabilities over a complex domain knowledge, demonstrating its potential for enhancing information retrieval and knowledge representation in specialized fields.